spectram/astrospectram/content/publications_cv.md

 Check out [research overview]({{< ref "/research" >}}) for a brief about some of my publshed works.

+Feel free to reach out if you would like to read my submitted MSc.
+Thesis.
+It is expected to be officially finalised by September 2023.

 See below for links to my ORCiD page and to an ADS list.

 <div style="padding-bottom:20px;">